 Our Mission Continues for “Such a time as this!”

-Agua Viva’s mission is to enable and inspire the needy people of developing countries by partnering with their communities to implement water purification and distribution (BOTTLING) systems and by providing health and hygiene education and by promoting gender empowerment.
+Agua Viva’s mission is to enable and inspire the disadvantaged people of developing countries by partnering with their communities to implement water purification and distribution (bottling) systems and by providing health and hygiene education and by promoting gender empowerment.

 More than ever as communities strive to protect themselves from COVID-19, Agua Viva’s two main health education components are critical:

 Hand washing is playing a critical role during the pandemic.
 Yet many people around the world need reminders of the proper way to wash hands for maximum protection.

 Watch this video to see why it is important to use soap to eliminate the COVID-19 VIRUS.

 DRINKING PURIFIED WATER also plays a critical role during the pandemic.
 It is a fact that communities with Agua Viva purified water systems show a substantial reduction of stomach/intestine issues from drinking contaminated water with germs, bacteria, parasites, etc..
 AND it is known that COVID-19 has more serious consequences for the elderly and people with compromised immunity systems.